-The hospital has developed a master plan (can we get it?
-Or at least the boundaries of their holdings...for a map) consisting of three phases spread over fifteen years.
+The hospital has developed a master plan consisting of three phases spread over fifteen years.
 To finance the plan, voters in West Calcasieu and a portion of Cameron Parish approved a \$25 million dollar bond issue in 2006, allowing the hospital to construct a new facility and purchase capital equipment.
 Phase 1 of the expansion, which houses a new admissions department, intensive care unit, and radiology department opened earlier this year.
 The hospital will enact its plans for Phases 2 and 3 as funds become available.